yagnikvadi2003/short-cuts/README.md

 # Or
     pm2 [list|ls|l|status]

-# Reset Restart Count - this will reset restart count
+# Reset Restart Count - this will reset the restart count
     pm2 reset all
 # Sort Processes
     pm2 list --sort name:desc
 # OR
     pm2 list --sort [name|id|pid|memory|cpu|status|uptime][:asc|desc]

+# By default sorting field is name and the sorting order is asc
+# Watch and Restart the app when files change
+    pm2 start server.js --watch